bobanetwork/boba_legacy/boba_documentation/developer/001_code-basic-ops.md

   }
 ```

 ## 5. Accessing latest L1 Block number

-{% hint style="info" %}
-NOTICE

-The hex value that corresponds to the `L1BLOCKNUMBER` opcode (`0x4B`) may be changed in the future (pending further discussion). **We strongly discourage direct use of this opcode within your contracts.** Instead, if you want to access the latest L1 block number, please use the `OVM_L1BlockNumber` contract as described below.
+The hex value that corresponds to the `L1BLOCKNUMBER` opcode (`0x4B`) may be changed in the future. **We strongly discourage direct use of this opcode within your contracts.** Instead, if you want to access the latest L1 block number, please use the `OVM_L1BlockNumber` contract as described below.
-{% endhint %}

 The block number of the latest L1 block seen by the L2 system can be accessed via the `L1BLOCKNUMBER` opcode.
-Solidity doesn't make it easy to use non-standard opcodes, so we've created a simple contract located at [`0x4200000000000000000000000000000000000013` (opens new window)](https://optimistic.etherscan.io/address/0x4200000000000000000000000000000000000013)that will allow you to trigger this opcode.
+Solidity doesn't make it easy to use non-standard opcodes, so there is a simple contract located at [`0x4200000000000000000000000000000000000013` that will allow you to trigger this opcode.
 You can use this contract as follows:

 ```
 import { iOVM_L1BlockNumber } from "@eth-optimism/contracts/L2/predeploys/iOVM_L1BlockNumber.sol";